-When summer hits the city, there’s no better place to sip your drink than an outdoor beer garden.
-The term is rarely used in Croatia: al-fresco drinking spots are usually called a terrace.
+When sunshine hits the city, there’s no better place to sip your drink than an outdoor beer garden.
+The term is rarely used in Croatia: al-fresco drinking spots are usually called a terrace (and a beer garden is not just a terrace).
 But that doesn’t mean you can’t find a shaded, leafy beer garden to escape to on a swelteringly hot day.
-Although some of these venues push the boundaries of what might be considered a beer garden elsewhere, each provides a nicely secluded retreat from the heat and bustle of the city centre.
+Although some of these venues push the boundaries of what elsewhere might be considered a beer garden, each provides a nicely secluded retreat from the heat and bustle of the city centre.

 RECOMMENDED: Find more great bars in Zagreb